SouthernMethodistUniversity/computationalskills/_sources/computationalthinking.md

 [![tasks](https://imgs.xkcd.com/comics/scientist_tech_help.png)](https://xkcd.com/2341/)

 *[Explain xkcd 2341](https://www.explainxkcd.com/wiki/index.php/2341:_Scientist_Tech_Help)

+# Coding
+* **To learn to code is learn about structure of computers, text editors and their logic.**
+* If you research involves "organizing and analyzing data, abstracting in search of patterns, and breaking complex problems into discrete, solvable parts" then it may be useful to learn to code.
+* Understanding the affordances and limitations of a computational approach for your project will also help you better imagine, plan manage your project.
+Even if you are not directly involved in the coding aspect, this will give you the tools to better collaborate with those who will.

+    * Introduces conceptualization/helps to understand directory structure.
+    * Helps understand how scripts work, so when you set up tools in the future, you can set them up to be useful for what you are trying to do.
+    * Getting started: learn how to use the command line, how to read technical documentation, use libraries, how to look up and resolve error messages,

 ## Understanding computing
 This session is to familiarize you with important foundational concepts and to give you a framework for understanding the types of computational methods you can use on a projects, including: minimal computing, tool choice or coding.
 Finally, this session aims to give you language to conceptualize what is possible and to communicate more effectively with partners.